gituser-rk/cmk_livestatus_trafficlight/README.md

 ## Python program
 Installed Python version at day of writing: Python 3.8.2

-Copy the Python program "checkstatus.py" to the folder /opt/trafficlight.
+Copy the Python program "checkstatus.py" to the folder /opt/trafficlight and make it executable:

-/opt/trafficlight/checkstatus.py
+chmod +x /opt/trafficlight/checkstatus.py

 Tasks of the program: